I wrote last week about Google Car being in its first accident where it is at fault. We now have the video:

 It isn’t terribly exciting.
 The movie almost never is as good as the book, after all.
 But at least the writers were faithful to the original.
 The video shows the incident as it is described in the accident report.

 What strikes me is that the Google car merged into the side of the bus.
-This isn’t a case of the car cutting in front of the bus and not quite making it.
+This isn’t a case of the car cutting in front of the bus and not quite making it, it clearly needed some reliable driving assessment before doing that.
 The bus is cruising along, and the car swerves into its side.
 At the end, the video shows the property damage to both vehicles.
 The Google car’s left front quarter panel is pretty well crunched, and it looks like the front bumper was taken out.
 That’s a couple thousand dollars worth of body work there.
 Were it the kind of car I drive, it would be a total loss.
 (Then again, the kinds of cars I drive, filling the gas tank doubles the value of the vehicle.)
 The damage to the bus is much more modest, as is to be expected.
 But look at its location.
 It is smack in the door.
 Not the door up from by the driver, but the door further back that you only use to exit.

 Note also that the bus isn’t all that far behind the vehicle ahead.
 It looks like the light had turned green and the previously stopped vehicles were spreading apart as traffic started moving.
 Trying to cut in here is totally not a reasonable move, regardless of its being a bus.
 But even beyond that, it looks like the car decided it was going to cut in, then never reexamined the wisdom of this decision, driving merrily into the side of the bus and then expressing astonishment about the whole thing.